 Prior authorization, which traces its origins to the utilization management practices following the creation of Medicare and Medicaid in the 1960s, is intended to avoid costly and unnecessary treatment and ensure that care aligns with clinical guidelines.
 “However, some commercial health plans are applying prior authorization to a wide range of services, including those for which the treatment protocol has remained the same for decades and there is no evidence of abuse,” the report says.

 A large nationwide health system told the AHA it spends $10 million each month just to manage contracts with health plans.
-Another estimated that managing prior authorization requirements for all services totaled around $18.2 million in 2019, noting it relies on 65 full-time employees to handle them, plus eight additional FTEs to notify insurers about unplanned, urgent and emergency admissions, another team to handle reviews with payers and handle disputes, and two denial management staff who advocate for patients.
+Another estimated that managing prior authorization requirements for all services totaled around $18.2 million in 2019, noting it relies on 65 full-time employees to handle them, plus eight additional FTEs to notify insurers about unplanned, urgent and emergency admissions, another team to handle reviews with payers and handle disputes, and two denials management staff who advocate for patients.

 Does this sound familiar to you?